oldsui/CoEdit/README.md

-#A real-time collaborative editor similar to Google Doc is built.
+#Real-time collaborative editor similar to Google Doc is built.

+A prototype is hosted on heroku: https://mighty-lake-37832.herokuapp.com/

 Updated: